EnkiMultimedia/rocksdb/README.md

 [barrel-db/erlang-rocksdb][erlang-rocksdb] has a controlled remote to point at.

-It is critical that any commit in this repository that is referenced from [barrel-db/erlang-rocksdb][erlang-rocksdb] remains available here in perpetuity.
-For every referenced commit, there must be at least one named branch or tag here that has the commit as an ancestor, or else the commit will be garbage collected by GitHub.
+⚠️ It is critical that any commit in this repository that is referenced from [barrel-db/erlang-rocksdb][erlang-rocksdb] remains available here in perpetuity.
+For every referenced commit, there must be at least one named branch or tag here that has the commit as an ancestor, or else the commit will be garbage collected by GitHub/Gitlab.

-**To update erlang-rocksdb**
+## To update erlang-rocksdb

   1. add `rocksdb` as a remote :